Ixrec/ArchipelagoDocs/PopTrackerVsUniversalTracker.md

 <br>
 Universal Tracker's primary interface is a list of location names that are in-logic.
 An .apworld can optionally provide UT "map pages" that closely resemble a PopTracker pack, but most do not.

-PopTracker can't display anything for a world until someone makes a poptracker pack for it.
+PopTracker can't display anything for a world until someone makes a PopTracker pack for it.
 <br>
 vs
 <br>